timothyrichards/Action-PoC/Sandbox Notes/Kanban.md

 ## Done

+- [ ] Improve the way building pieces are stored in the database so we're not just using an arbitrary index that can change at any moment on the client
 - [ ] Add multiple building piece options for each category
 - [ ] Add UI to the building UI that shows the current anchor state
 - [ ] Add auto as an option in the anchor cycling rotation and disable logic that tries to determine when to allow manual switching vs auto anchor switching